Germany waste three-goal lead but edge past Italy into Nations League semis

 Before the Italians had time to recover, Germany struck again, catching keeper Gianluigi Donnarumma and the entire defence napping with a quickly taken Kimmich corner for unmarked Jamal Musiala to slot in their second in the 36th minute.

-The Italians were still discussing among themselves when the ball boy quickly threw the ball for Kimmich to take the corner.
+The Italians were still discussing among themselves when 15-year-old debutant ball boy Noel Urbaniack speedily threw the ball back for Kimmich to take the corner.
+The teenager was given a ball signed by the German team after the game.

 Tim Kleindienst added a third on the stroke of halftime with a close-range header from yet another Kimmich assist and another defensive error by the visitors as the hosts looked to be cruising to a comfortable win.